-If you’ve lost a loved one because of someone else’s negligence, our attorneys are here to help you through the difficult process of holding the wrongdoer accountable.
+If you’ve lost a loved one because of someone else’s negligence, our Dallas wrongful death attorneys are here to help you through the difficult process of holding the wrongdoer accountable.

-We will work hard to level the playing field which improves your chance of obtaining justice.
-Our Dallas wrongful death attorneys and in-house investigator will get to work fast.
+We will work hard to level the playing field, which will improve your chance of obtaining justice.
+Our attorneys and in-house private investigator will get to work fast.
 Below is some of the information you need to know.

 Remember: The wrongdoer and/or their insurance company are already assessing and strategizing how to deal with your claim.
 They may be aiming to delay, deny or minimize it.
 If you wait to find out, it could be too late.
 If you wait to hire a Dallas wrongful death lawyer, the wrongdoer may have the upper hand regarding a number of issues such as locating and questioning witnesses first, tampering with or destroying evidence or simply providing you with little to no information, leaving you in the dark and thus not truly knowing your rights.

 What’s the difference between a wrongful death case and a survival action?